encodis/mokuwiki/README.md

     a. "{{tag1 tag2}}" includes pages with tag1 *or* tag2
     b. "{{tag1 +tag2}}" includes pages with tag1 *and* tag2
     c. "{{tag1 -tag2}}" includes pages with tag1 that do *not* have tag2
-    d. "{{*}}" is a shortcut to include _all_ pages in the wiki that have a tag (pages do not have to have a tag, so leave them out if you don't want them in this "index" list)
+    d. "{{*}}" is a shortcut to include *all* pages in the wiki that have a tag (pages do not have to have a tag, so leave them out if you don't want them in this "index" list)
     e. "{{#}}" is a shortcut for the number of pages that have a tag
     f. "{{#tag}}" returns the number of pages that have the tag 'tag'
     g. "{{@}}" will return a list of all tags as a series of bracketed spans with the class name "tag".
 This can be used to style tag lists.
 The class name can be changed using the `--tag` command line option.
 11. Page names can contain references to namespaces, e.g. `[[ns2:Page Four]]`.
 Namespaces are assumed to refer to folders and so cannot contain spaces.
-How these are incorporated into the resulting link depends on the value of the `--namespace` command line option.
+How these are incorporated into the resulting link depends on whether the `--fullns` command line option is set:
     a.
-A value of "simple" (the default) assumes that there is a main folder, with a single level of child folders, e.g. "main/a", "main/b" and so on.
-A namespace reference in a page in folder "main/a" is assumed to point to a page in "main/b".
+A value of "false" (the default) assumes that there is a main folder, with a single level of child folders, e.g. "main/a", "main/b" and so on.
+A namespace reference in a page in the folder "main/a" is assumed to point to a page in "main/b".
 Therefore an inter-page link like `[[b:A Page]]` in a document in "main/a" will convert to `[A Page](../b/a_page.html)`.
     b.
-A value of "full" will treat a namespace as a path of folders.
+A value of "true" will treat a namespace as a path of folders.
 The author is then responsible for specifying the correct path, e.g. `[[..:..:ns2:ns3:A Page]]` will become `[A Page](../../ns2/n3/a_page.html)`.

 The script does **NOT** convert the Markdown to HTML (or anything else).
 It simply converts the page/tag links in preparation for such conversion.
 As such it could be used in conjunction with the various static web site generators out there.

+Use the "--list" option to output a list of page links that do not exist.

 The optional command line option "--index" will output a JSON file (called "index.json") which contains an index of titles, file names and terms contained in each page.
 This can be used to create a simplistic search function in the "wiki".
 This has the format: